simonmackinnon/CertificationStudyNotes/Azure-Fundamentals-AZ900.md

     - Upload code / software, Azure will provision required hardware and run it for us as a web service
     - no need to provision infrastructure
     - PaaS
+    - Automatic scalability
+    - Integrates with many other Azure servives
 - Functions
     - serverless
     - Can edit in browser